-For beginning with the parameterisation of KES it is necessary, once the ETS program has been opened, to import the product database (KES 1xThree-Phase application program).
+To begin with the parameterisation of KES it is necessary, once ETS is running, to import the product database (KES 3xSingle-Phase application program).

 Next, the device must be added to the project where desired.
-Right-clicking on the name of the device will display the "Edit parameters" option, which allows the parameterisation itself.
+And then, one right-click on the device will permit selecting "Edit parameters", in order to start the configuration.